-- 6.1 Information will be kept confidential and stored securely. - 6.2 A written record of all safeguarding and/or child protection concerns, discussions and decisions made will be kept in individual children's files.
+- 6.1 All concerns, discussions and decision made will be recorded in writing and kept confidential and stored securely. - 6.2 A written record of all safeguarding and/or child protection concerns, discussions and decisions made will be kept in individual children's files.
 This will be separate from the main school file and will only be accessed by the relevant safeguarding staff. - 6.3 Parkgate Primary School, The Futures Trust keeps all safeguarding files electronically, using a system called CPOMs. - 6.4 Staff will submit all concerns in writing to the DSL at the earliest opportunity.
-This may be after having a verbal conversation, but conversations will also be followed up in writing. - 6.5 In the event that a child moves school, the safeguarding file will be transferred to the new setting securely and separately from the main school file.
-Once received by the new school, this school will not retain the information. - 6.6 Parkgate Primary School, The Futures Trust will seek at least two emergency contacts for every child. - 6.7 All data processed by Parkgate Primary School, The Futures Trust is done so in line with the General Data Protection Guidelines and the Data Protection Act (2018).
+This may be after having a verbal conversation, but conversations will also be followed up in writing. - 6.5 In the event that a child moves school, the safeguarding file will be transferred to the new setting securely and separately from the main school file in a timely manner (5 days).
+Once received by the new school, this school will not retain the information. - 6.6 Parkgate Primary School, The Futures Trust will seek to hold at least two emergency contacts for every child. - 6.7 All data processed by Parkgate Primary School, The Futures Trust is done so in line with the General Data Protection Guidelines and the Data Protection Act (2018).
 Please see the following policies for additional information;